Stupremee/chip8/README.md

-# Chip8
+# Mips

-Chip-8 emulator written in Rust.
+Mips emulator written in Rust.
 Used for some JIT recompiler experiments.